Xeboc/hegemon/README.md

 The `dependencies` tag just installs dependencies, performing no other operations.
 The tasks associated with the `dependencies` tag do not rely on the user-provided settings that live in `group_vars`.
 Running the playbook with the `dependencies` tag is particularly convenient for working with Docker images.

 ### 7. Finish DNS set-up

-Create an `MX` record for `example.com` which assigns `mail.example.com` as the domain’s mail server.

 To ensure your emails pass DKIM checks you need to add a `txt` record.
 The name field will be `default._domainkey.EXAMPLE.COM.` The value field contains the public key used by OpenDKIM.
 The exact value needed can be found in the file `/etc/opendkim/keys/EXAMPLE.COM/default.txt`, which is also copied locally.